bradeneast/bradeneast.com/posts/_published/codepen embeds.md

   </span>
 </p>

-This is a nice feature, but [some have pointed out](https://www.matuzo.at/blog/improving-the-keyboard-accessibility-of-codepen-embeds/) that CodePen embeds still leave some to be desired when it comes to accessibility.
-Additionally, we can improve our own experience significantly without compromising that of our readers.
-Let's look at how.
+That's a nice feature, but [some have pointed out](https://www.matuzo.at/blog/improving-the-keyboard-accessibility-of-codepen-embeds/) that CodePen embeds still have room to grow when it comes to accessibility.
+The topic of this post is to see how we can improve our own experience significantly without compromising that of our readers.

 #### My solution
 Believe it or not, the only absolutely necessary part of a CodePen embed is the `data-slug-hash` attribute, so you can technically whittle the whole thing down to one line of HTML.